ebebbington/copytube/README.md

 * Laravel Authorisation

+* Realtime updates using Laravel jobs, Redis and a Deno WebSocket

-# Components
+# Containers

-CopyTube is currently split into 2 applications (with the use of Nginx handling PHP-FPM and passing requests to the PHP container):
+CopyTube is currently split into many applications (with the use of Nginx handling PHP-FPM and passing requests to the PHP container):

 ## Copytube (Main App)

-This is the main application that holds this whole project, such as the views, database querying, PHP files, javascripts etc.
+This is the main application that holds the majority of this project, such as the views, database querying, PHP files, javascripts etc.
+It's the brain essentially.

-See the `README.md` for the main app [here](https://github.com/ebebbington/copytube/blob/develop/src/copytube/README.md)
+See the `README.md` for the main app [here](https://github.com/ebebbington/copytube/blob/master/src/copytube/README.md)

 ## Socket (Web Socket)

-This handles all of our server-side web socket connections.
-For example, it handles our video chat application at `/chat`.
+This handles the server-side for our WebRTC applications.
+Currently it is only video chat, but this section is responsible for these types of tasks.
+This is because I want to keep each socket server as simple as possible, because they can easily get too overwhelming and hard to manage.

-See the `README.md` for the Socket app [here](https://github.com/ebebbington/copytube/blob/develop/src/socket/README.md)
+See the `README.md` for the Socket app [here](https://github.com/ebebbington/copytube/blob/master/src/socket/README.md)

+## SQL

+This is our database for the application, automatically seeded in the docker process

+## Realtime

+This is our realtime socket implementation.
+Similar to the Socket component, but also different in that this is responsible for giving realtime updates for users.
+For example, a new comment for a video is posted.
+This is sent through Redis, the Realtime app listens and retrieves the message, and sends it to the clients of the realtime connection.

+I should note that although this is a web socket server, it does not receive any events or messages.
+It only sends down what redis brings.

+See the `README.md` for the Realtime app [here](https://github.com/ebebbington/copytube/blob/master/src/realtime/README.md)

+## Redis

+Redis is included inside this application.
+It is used by Laravel for caching database queries, and to send messages using a Pub/Sub architecture to the Realtime app, from the Laravel app to give realtime updates

+## Nginx

+Our proxy server for handling PHP requests to be passed to the PHP-FPM process, and passes all requests to the PHP container

 # Prerequisites